Some English adverbs can be replaced by a preposition phrase and some cannot

 1. Preposition Phrases with “with”

 This category seems especially large, so that the examples can only be a small sample.
 Most seem to express the “manner” meaning of “how” (see 73.
-Saying How with “By” and “With“).
+Ways of Saying How).

 Note that some of the preposition phrases have to include the word great, and so can only replace the adverb when the meaning of very is present.
 Others express only one of various meanings of the adverb.
 For example, with clarity can replace clearly when it means “in an easily understood way” (as in speaks clearly) but not when it means “obviously” (as in is clearly wrong).